Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 Furthermore, the McKinsey research says, “By attaining substantial market share in a cluster of cities in close proximity, a company can unleash a cycle: once a brand reaches a tipping point – usually at least a 10% to 15% market share – word-of-mouth from additional users quickly boosts its reputation, helping it to win yet more market share, without requiring higher marketing expenditures.”

 Bottom-line, the network effect of word-of-mouth is strong and provides a solid foundation when brands start with a focused strategy and extend strategically as they gain market traction.

 Again, a focused brand with focused marketing and sales investments not only helps a brand successfully launch in a new market but also helps the brand gain market share in an organic and sustainable way.

-The cannabis industry is at the point of shifting to a consumer demand-driven market where consumers ask for brands by name rather than solely relying on dispensary budtenders (or sales representative for other businesses) to make purchase decisions.
+The cannabis industry is shifting to a consumer demand-driven market where consumers ask for brands by name rather than solely relying on dispensary budtenders (or sales representative for ancillary businesses) to make purchase decisions.